adventuregamestudio/ags/PSP/readme.txt

   to effectively disable caching.
 samplerate: The sound playback sample rate, typical values are 44100, 22050, 11025.
 Lower values mean a slight speedup with the trade-off of reduced sound quality.
+enable_midi: If 1, midi music will be played.
+This requires a set of GUS patches, see above.

 [graphics]
 scaling: The game's graphics can either be shown unscaled in their original resolution or stretched